evgenyneu/JsonSwiftson/README.md

 ### The goals of this library

 * Map JSON text into Swift structures or classes.
-* Make the mapping library tiny by using Swift generics.
+* Keep the source code of the library tiny by using Swift generics.
 * Use a single method called `map` for simple types like strings, numbers and arrays and let Swift generics do the type casting.
 * Support casting to optional types.
 * Check if the mapping was successful.
+* Make mapping fast.

 ### Example